lsaltz/robot_hand_generator/README.md

 [![DOI](https://zenodo.org/badge/449414021.svg)](https://zenodo.org/badge/latestdoi/449414021)
 # robot_hand_generator_MLS: evolutionary algorithm edition
-A tool used to generate the best symmetrical two-fingered hand design to pick up and hold onto a cube.
-Currently tests the hand's range of motion while maintaining x distance between distal links.
+A tool used to generate an optimal two-fingered gripper design for grasping an object of a certain width.
+Achieves this by using an evolutionary algorithm to find the design, and runs three different tests whose results can be compared.
-This tool runs three different tests and generates the best two-fingered gripper as found by each of those tests.
-The tests consist of:
+This tool can run three different tests and generates the best two-fingered gripper as found by each of those tests.
+The tests are:
-- the number of reachable center points as separated by a horizontal line of a fixed width
+- Straight (default): Number of point pairs separated horizontally by width
-- the number of reachable center points as separated by lines of fixed widths at different angles
+- Angle: The number of reachable angles around a center point
-- the area of overlap between both fingers' reachable space, found using inverse kinematics
+- Area: Number of points within the overlapping workspaces of both fingers After testing at a coarse precision, the program takes the top few hands and tests them at a finer precision.

+Parameters are in src/params.py and may be adjusted.

 ## Requirements:
 - Linux OS or WSL with ubuntu

 ## Install and Setup:
-Ubuntu is currently the only tested method for executing this program.

 1. Run the following commands: